bguesman/react-portfolio/app/src/modals/markdown/work/website.md

 <figcaption align = "center">Initial block-out and description of the rolodex.</figcaption>
 </figure>

-One like this because because it underscores a diversity of interests in a meta-textual way.
+I like this because it underscores a diversity of interests in a meta-textual way.
 In the way it presents in the information, it's almost saying "look, I'm versatile".

 It's also good that it's dynamic, because it helps sustain the momentum from the fluid sim landing page.
 Experimenting with a static writeup here felt jarring.